massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 HTML5 allows you to start with `<h1>` in every `<section>`.
 That is valid as HTML5, but it doesn't help assistive technology users to grasp the content hierarchy in the page.

+`<h1>` is reserved for a page title.

 ### ➤➤ Is the heading level number flexible?

 ☑️ It can receive and consume the level number value from the parent component.

-☑️ It can have proper level number depending on where the component is placed in a page in the sequential manner from small to large.
+☑️ It can have proper level number depending on where the component is placed in a page in the *sequential manner* from small to large.
 (If its parent component has *h3*, this component starts with *h4*.)

+📋 The template can have a *default value* for the heading level.
+The *default value* is only used when it’s unable to get the heading level value from a parent tempalte.
+This is the case the second condition might be omitted.

 The *sequential manner* means: